Hüüpi Tongo Tiaga-gwae / Cloud Woman Studio

 1972 in Vallejo, California.

-Tribal member; Fort Independence Community of Paiute Indians
+Enrolled tribal member; Fort Independence Community of Paiute Indians (Fort Independence Indian Reservation, California).

 Profile